-Calibrated Internal RC Oscillator 10.7
+7.5 Calibrated internal RC oscillator

-By default, the Internal RC Oscillator provides an approximate 8MHz clock.
-Though voltage and temperature dependent, this clock can be very accurately calibrated by the user.
-See Table 31-1 on page 371 and "Internal Oscillator Speed" on page 404 for more details.
-The device is shipped with the CKDIV8 Fuse programmed.
-See "System Clock Prescaler" on page 49 for more details.

-This clock may be selected as the system clock by programming the CKSEL Fuses as shown in Table 10-9.
+The calibrated internal RC oscillator by default provides a 8.0MHz clock.
+The frequency is nominal value at 3V and 25°C. The device is shipped with the CKDIV8 Fuse programmed.
+See "System clock prescaler" on page 47 for more details.
+This clock may be selected as the system clock by programming the CKSEL Fuses as shown in Table 7-7.
 If selected, it will operate with no external components.
-During reset, hardware loads the pre-programmed calibration value into the OSCCAL Register and thereby automatically calibrates the RC Oscillator.
-The accuracy of this calibration is shown as Factory calibration in Table 31-1 on page 371.

-By changing the OSCCAL register from SW, see "OSCCAL - Oscillator Calibration Register" on page 50, it is possible to get a higher calibration accuracy than by using the factory calibration.
-The accuracy of this calibration is shown as User calibration in Table 31-1 on page 371.

-When this Oscillator is used as the chip clock, the Watchdog Oscillator will still be used for the Watchdog Timer and for the Reset Time-out.
-For more information on the pre-programmed calibration value, see the section "Calibration Byte" on page 338.
+During reset, hardware loads the calibration byte into the OSCCAL Register and thereby automatically calibrates the RC oscillator.
+At 3V and 25°C, this calibration gives a frequency of 8MHz \pm 10%.
+The oscillator can be calibrated to any frequency in the range 7.3 - 8.1MHz within \pm 10% accuracy, by changing the OSCCAL register.
+When this oscillator is used as the chip clock, the Watchdog Oscillator will still be used for the Watchdog Timer and for the Reset Time-out.
+For more information on the pre-programmed calibration value, see Section "Calibration byte" on page 362

-Internal Calibrated RC Oscillator Operating Modes(1)(2) Table 10-9.
+Table 7-7.
+Internal calibrated RC oscillator operating modes (1)(3) ------------ -- --

-Frequency Range (MHz) CKSEL3:0 7.3 - 8.1 0010
+Frequency range (2) [MHz] CKSEL30 7.3 - 8.1 0010

-- Notes: 1.
-The device is shipped with this option selected. - 2.
-If 8MHz frequency exceeds the specification of the device (depends on V{CC}), the CKDIV8 Fuse can be programmed in order to divide the internal frequency by 8.
+Notes: 1.
+The device is shipped with this option selected.

+- 2. The frequency ranges are preliminary values.
+Actual values are TBD. - If 8MHz frequency exceeds the specification of the device (depends on V{CC}), the CKDIV8 Fuse can be programmed in order to divide the internal frequency by 8.

-When this Oscillator is selected, start-up times are determined by the SUT Fuses as shown in Table 10-10.
+When this oscillator is selected, start-up times are determined by the SUT Fuses as shown in Table 7-5 on page 44.

-Table 10-10.
-Start-up times for the internal calibrated RC Oscillator clock selection
+Table 7-8.
+Start-up times for the internal calibrated RC oscillator clock selection. ------------ ---

-Power Conditions Start-up Time from Power- down and Power-save Additional Delay from Reset (V {CC} = 5.0V) SUT1:0
+Power conditions Start-up time from power- down and power-save Additional delay from reset (V {CC} = 5.0V) SUT10

 BOD enabled 6CK 14CK 00

 Fast rising power 6CK 14CK + 4.1ms 01

 Slowly rising power 6CK 14CK + 65ms (1) 10

-Reserved
+Reserved 11

-1. The device is shipped with this option selected.
-Note:
+Note: 1.
+The device is shipped with this option selected.